 Male Gaze: Because you can never have enough mentions about how much her ass is shown.

 Sexy Spectacles: during initial design stages, Sega executives really didn't like that Bayonetta wears eyeglasses.
 In protest, Kamiya gave spectacles or some eyewear to every single character in the game.

-Distaff Counterpart: She is kinda similar to Dante she has white hair and dressed in red she even rescues Bayonetta and freed her from Jubileus just like on how Dante rescues Nero and freed him from The Savior
+Distaff Counterpart: She is kinda similar to Dante, as she has white hair and dresses in red; she even rescues Bayonetta and freed her from Jubileus just like how Dante rescues Nero and freed him from The Savior